 Day 4 – East London explorations

 It’s the final morning of your London itinerary of 4 days, and we’re not going to be taking it easy on you.
-Rise early and grab a classic salt beef or smoked salmon and cream cheese bagel at Brick Lane Beigel.
+Rise early and appreciate waking up in one of the most remarkable short stay lets in London, before grabbing a classic salt beef or smoked salmon and cream cheese bagel at Brick Lane Beigel.
 Now that you’re suitably fuelled, it’s time to enjoy Brick Lane where vibrant street art, outdoor food markets, vintage fashion boutiques, coffee shops and curry shops line the cobbled street.
 Spend a few hours browsing, shopping, snacking and getting that Instagram content (you don’t want to be the one friend not showing up their perfect brood).
 Your next stop is Old Spitalfields Market, which dates back to the 17th century.
 Here you’ll find scrumptious food stalls in case you’re hungry again, as well as jewellery, books and clothes vendors.
 Let the shopping continue.
 As evening nears, enjoy your last night in Shoreditch.
 There are many great restaurants to choose from, but for some delicious Indian food in a fun and relaxed atmosphere, we recommend Dishoom.
 Left the kids with the grandparents for this trip?
 Well then, there's no excuse.
 Next, hit a lively local pub or trendy cocktail bar Nightjar if you prefer your drinks pink.
 It’s your last night in London and you deserve to let your hair down.